godot64/TSB/README.md

 completely new TSB that only uses the known commands and their parameters but internally works on its own which hopefully will provide faster performance.

-Download TSB (on a zipped D64 file) from here: [TSB on a disk, about 100 KB] (https://www.godot64.de/download/tsbdemo.zip)
+Download TSB (on a zipped D64 file) from here: [TSB on a disk] [tsb].

 Arndt Dettke

+---
+[TSB]: https://www.godot64.de/download/tsbdemo.zip "file about 100 KB"